hack3ric/mimic/README.md

 Mimic extends every UDP packet with 12 bytes.
 First 12 bytes of the data is moved to the back, and the UDP header is transformed into TCP header in place.

 When used with a tunnel protocol, make sure to lower the MTU bytes by 12.
 For example, a WireGuard tunnel over IPv6 and Ethernet would need to change its MTU from 1420 to 1408.
+For IPv4, the default value of 1420 will work, with the maximum MTU being 1428.

 The following shows how Mimic works visually: